 The notion that ‘if there was no affirmative action, I would have gotten that scholarship/seat/job’ is an oft-repeated one by Whites who refuse to acknowledge their membership in a privileged group.

-It’s too bad that Fisher’s ignorance and entitlement prevents her from understanding that the unlikely chance that she may have gotten into her dream school had there not been affirmative action is not reflective of a system that benefits underachieving minorities, but one that acknowledges the inherent disadvantage faced by a significant portion of society---disadvantages that can only be challenged even in part by greater access to education and work.
+It’s too bad that Fisher’s ignorance and entitlement prevents her from understanding that the unlikely chance that she would have gotten into her dream school had there not been affirmative action, and that she can't see that this program is not one that benefits underachieving minorities, but one that acknowledges the inherent disadvantage faced by a significant portion of society---disadvantages that can only be challenged even in part by greater access to education and work.
 Considering her current station in life, it seems likely that she will be in the position to hire or recommend people for jobs in the future.
 I wonder if the bitterness she carries over not getting into a school that has stated that she would not have been admitted even without the current policies will likely color her attitudes about minority candidates.

 I also wonder where Fisher would stand if she were in a position where her gender posed a threat to her career trajectory, considering how greatly White women have benefited from affirmative action.

 Alas, such is the devil that is race and class privilege; those who benefit so rarely say “You know what?
 It’s enough that I have been able to grow up safely, with a relative unlikelihood that I would ever be suspended or diagnosed with a learning disorder based on my race and gender.
 It is enough that I was able attend college surrounded by people who looked like me and have a great career in the middle of a job crisis.
 It is enough that I haven’t been racially profiled while driving, shopping or performing some other mundane task.
 It is enough that I have been assaulted by a police officer for simply daring to venture outside of my neighborhood.
 My privileges are enough.”